-Hardware startups appear more and more often on the market.
-However, companies that introduced a physical product to the market know how difficult it is.
+Introducing a physical product to the market is a complicated process.
 Problems related to the project start at the very beginning: gathering the right team or creating a functional prototype can be challenging.
-In the end though - there comes a time to bring a new product to the market.
+In the end though - there comes a time to bring this new product to life.
 At this point most companies face a problem they had not thought about before - a product compliance with the law and applicable standards.

 Each product must meet the appropriate standards that guarantee that it's safe to use and has the ability to cooperate with other devices without interference.
 In Europe, these norms (or rather - directives) are set by the European Union.
 Depending on the device's type, it must meet the goals of the directive adapted to it.
 Due to the fact that most products created by startups have radio communication (e.g. WiFi) we will describe a directive that is suitable for this type of devices - 2014/53/EU - that is RED (Radio Equipment Directive).

 It is a relatively new document, that replaces previous regulations (1999/5/EC - R&TTE and others) and applies to all radio devices.
 It was enacted on February 26, 2014, but it did not take effect immediately - it is a result (among other things) of the fact that it does not replace one specific document, but several ones.
 It also changes the approach to device certification.
 To better understand this - let us first take a look at how such normalization documents are created and how it looks from the legal side.

 There are two main types of legal documents in the European Union - the Regulations and the Directives.
 The Regulations are acts of the highest rank.
 They must be respected throughout the Union and do not have to be included in the legal order of specific countries for this purpose.
 An example of a Regulation is the GDPR - that is why companies had to comply with it, even though in some countries local legislation did not keep up with the EU changes.